Study the environment from diverse perspectives

 Environmental Studies uses an interdisciplinary approach to study critical issues of our times, like global warming, ecotourism, and wilderness protection.
-Interaction with the Public Policy Program, the Local Economy Center, and various campus sustainability initiatives takes advantage of interest in the environment across the College community.
+Interaction with the Public Policy Program, the Wohlsen Center for the Sustainable Environment, the Local Economy Center, and various campus sustainability initiatives takes advantage of interest in the environment across the College community.

-Study abroad is encouraged, which recently allowed one of our majors to work with the Green Party of Ireland.
+Study abroad is encouraged.
 Contacts with local, state, and national environmental professionals enhance the program, and generate possibilities for internships and employment.